How to Prepare Your Stack for Agentic AI Integration

 -

-Plan for Failover and Human-in-the-Loop Scenarios: Although agents will be able to act independently, human intervention remains vital in critical-decision situations.
+Plan for Failover and Human-in-the-Loop Scenarios: Although agents will be able to act independently, human intervention remains vital in critical decision situations.
 Implement fallback procedures and escalation channels within your operations plan.

 By laying these fundamental building blocks, organisations can provide the groundwork for a seamless and secure integration of Agentic AI.